soedinglab/MMseqs2-App/docker-compose/README.md

-MMseqs2 Search Server
+Search Server for MMseqs2 and Foldseek
 =====================

 Setup
 -----

-### Setting up the MMseqs2 Search Server
+### Setting up the Search Server for MMseqs2 and Foldseek

-Install docker, docker-compose and git on your server.
+Install `docker`, `docker-compose` and `git` on your server.

 If you want to run multiple worker instances, make sure to either use the AUFS or overlay/overlay2 storage drivers.
 Without these, the database indices will be held multiple times in main memory and performance will degrade.

 To check out the repository, run:
 ```